-14. Equipment cabinets
+15. Equipment cabinets

-Prior to the final building permit
+Prior to building permit Issuances.

-The applicant shall submit revised elevations showing associated equipment cabinet are concealed within singular equipment box painted to match utility pole, to the Oakland Planning Department for review and approval.
+The applicant shall submit revised elevations showing associated equipment cabinet are concealed within a single equipment box that is painted to match the utility pole, to the Oakland Planning Department for review and approval.